-Test participation rates do not affect scoring on the report card.
-These data are reported, however, given their importance in highlighting educational inequities and to provide context regarding the proportion of enrolled students included in the Achievement and Growth priority areas.
+Test Participation was previously a Student Engagement Indicator, for which schools and districts could receive a deduction if they tested less than 95 percent of students.
+Test participation rates no longer affect scoring on the report card; however, these data are still reported given their importance in highlighting educational inequities and to provide context regarding the proportion of students included in the Achievement and Growth priority areas. .
 Current year test participation rates for ELA and mathematics are provided for all students and for the lowest-participating student group on the Achievement-Additional Information page.